-So far we’ve already established that we are emotional creatures.
-Let’s now use excitement to get your sales meter ticking, because the word is that it results in impulse shopping.
+So far we’ve already established that humans are emotional creatures.
+Let’s now use excitement to get your sales meter ticking, because chances are that it results in impulse shopping.

 There are a number of ways to get the excitement level up.
-Highlight the exclusiveness of your offer.
-Add social proof (drop names and numbers).
-Capitalize the action verbs to motivate action completion.
-Even use emojis and exclamation marks.
+You can start by highlighting the exclusiveness of your offer, adding social proof (drop names and numbers), capitalizing action verbs to motivate action completion and even using emojis and exclamation marks.

-In the email subject line below, team Pura Vida does two things — attract attention with a clever use of emoji; they use the word ‘holy smokes’ and a few ‘!’; and they excite subscribers with an exclusive offer.
+In the email subject line below, team Pura Vida does two things — attract attention and excite the subscriber with the clever use of an emoji, the word ‘holy smokes,’ and a few ‘!

 Examples of Building Excitement in Subject Lines: